ahmadajmi/CSS-Grid-Layout/README.md

 Back to the old days of creating web pages, we used HTML tables to create page layout, and then we started to use some CSS properties like floats combined with clearfix, and box-sizing.
 Another option is to use a CSS framework to help us create the complex layouts we need.

-As web applications becomes more and more complex in different domains including layouts and responsive design, we need as web developers a more natural, and native way to do complex layouts easily without any hacks and workarounds.
-Fortunately a new and exciting solution for creating layouts comes with [CSS Grid Layout Module](http://www.w3.org/TR/css-grid-1/).
+As Web Applications becomes more and more complex in different domains including layouts and responsive design, we need as web developers a more natural, and native way to do complex layouts easily without any hacks and workarounds.
+Fortunately an exciting new  solution for creating layouts comes with [CSS Grid Layout Module](http://www.w3.org/TR/css-grid-1/).

 In this introduction we will discover the new **CSS Grid Layout Module**, the current browser support, and how it works with some practical examples.